As podiatrists, you play an important role in helping our clients recover from feet and ankle injuries after their transport accident.

 |We can pay the reasonable costs of your patient’s podiatry services, without prior approval, immediately after a transport accident when they are required as a result of a transport accident injury.|

 Patient consultations, biomechanical examinations, orthomechanical services and procedures and x-rays are covered.
-Equipment up to a value of $1,000 is also covered.
+Basic equipment is also covered.

 We will review our client’s treatment to ensure it’s reasonable, clinically justified, outcome focused and in line with the Clinical Framework.
 We'll ask you and our client for information during these reviews and may temporarily stop funding treatment if we don’t receive it.
 When requested, you must complete the Allied health treatment and recovery plan and return it to us.